Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Balanced support for upright-to-relaxed sitting
+• Balanced support from upright to relaxed sitting

-• Stable feel when shifting positions
+• Stable feel when you shift positions

 Who it is best for: